Abdeljalil-Bouchfar/CPP-Modules/README.md

 };
 ```

-In this example, **`Shape`** is an abstract class that defines two pure virtual functions, **`area()`** and**`perimeter()`**.
-Any derived class that inherits from **`Shape`** must implement these two functions inorder to be a concrete implementation of **`Shape`**.
+In this example, `Shape` is an abstract class that defines two pure virtual functions, `area()` and `perimeter()`.
+Any derived class that inherits from `Shape` must implement these two functions in order to be a concrete implementation of `Shape`.

-A pure virtual function has no implementation in the base class and must be overridden by any derived classthat wants to be instantiated.
+A pure virtual function has no implementation in the base class and must be overridden by any derived class that wants to be instantiated.

 ## Deep & Shallow copies
 when an object is copied, there are two ways to do it: shallow copy and deep copy.

-A **`shallow copy`** copies the values of the member variables from the original object to the new object.If a member variable is a pointer, then the copy will have a new pointer that points to the same memorylocation as the original pointer.
-This means that changes to the data pointed to by the original and copiedpointers will affect both objects.
+A **`shallow copy`** copies the values of the member variables from the original object to the new object.If a member variable is a pointer, then the copy will have a new pointer that points to the same memory location as the original pointer.
+This means that changes to the data pointed to by the original and copied pointers will affect both objects.

 A **`deep copy`**, on the other hand, creates a new copy of the pointed-to data.
 This means that changes tothe data pointed to by one object's pointer will not affect the other object.

-In general, deep copies are safer than shallow copies, because they do not share any data between objects.However, deep copies can be more expensive to create than shallow copies, because they require duplicatingall of the pointed-to data.
+In general, deep copies are safer than shallow copies, because they do not share any data between objects.
+However, deep copies can be more expensive to create than shallow copies, because they require duplicating all of the pointed-to data.

 ## Exceptions
-Exceptions are a mechanism for handling errors and abnormal situations that occur during programexecution.
-When an exception is thrown, it is an indication that something has gone wrong and the normalflow of the program cannot continue.
+Exceptions are a mechanism for handling errors and abnormal situations that occur during program execution.
+When an exception is thrown, it is an indication that something has gone wrong and the normal flow of the program cannot continue.

 Exceptions are represented by objects that are thrown by a function using the **`throw`** keyword.The thrown object can be of any type, but it is typically derived from the **`std::exception`** class.

-The process of handling exceptions involves three main components: the code that throws the exception, thecode that handles the exception, and the system that facilitates the transfer of control between them.
+The process of handling exceptions involves three main components: the code that throws the exception, the code that handles the exception, and the system that facilitates the transfer of control between them.

 The basic syntax for handling exceptions in C++ is the **`try-catch`** block.
-The code that might throw anexception is enclosed in the **`try`** block, and the code that handles the exception is enclosed in one ormore **`catch`** blocks.
-If an exception is thrown in the **`try`** block, the program jumps immediately tothe appropriate **`catch`** block, skipping any remaining code in the **`try`** block.
+The code that might throw an exception is enclosed in the **`try`** block, and the code that handles the exception is enclosed in one or more **`catch`** blocks.
+If an exception is thrown in the **`try`** block, the program jumps immediately to the appropriate **`catch`** block, skipping any remaining code in the **`try`** block.

 Here is an example of using exceptions: